What are the Title IX and New York State “Enough is Enough” laws?

-Will my parents be notified?
+- Will my parents be notified?

-No. That is not the Title IX Coordinator’s role.
-The Title IX Coordinator’s role is one that ensures due process and equity to all of the students involved; the Title IX Coordinator is not an advocate for the reporting individual or the person accused (“responding party”).
+complainant)?No. That is not the Title IX Coordinator’s role.
+The Title IX Coordinator’s role is one that ensures due process and equity to all of the students involved; the Title IX Coordinator is not an advocate for either the complainant or the person accused (“respondent”).

-Who can I talk to confidentially about my situation?
+- Who can I talk to confidentially about my situation?

 Additionally, SUNY developed a great resource that provides both on and off campus resources, depending upon your location.

-Is there other support available to me?
+- Is there other support available to me?

 - No Contact Order: The Title IX Coordinator can issue a No Contact Order between students, which prohibits contact between them, but is not disciplinary.

 - Faculty Notice: A notice to faculty can be issued that states the student is experiencing a stressful situation; the letter is issued from the Office of the Assistant Vice Presidents of Enrollment Management and Student Affairs, not the Title IX Coordinator, and these letters are issued for a variety of reasons (illness, a death in the family, etc.).

 - Alternate work schedules: If the students work together on campus, the Title IX Coordinator can arrange alternative work schedules.